aleshaleksey/fansys23/monsters-npcs/humanoids.md

 (+1 from base)

-The HiT includes +2 from padded armour and +2 from a small shield.
+The HiT includes +2 from padded armour and +2 from a light shield.

 ||Str|Dex|Con|Int|Wis|Cha|
 |-|-|-|-|-|-|-|